M.Tech in Computational Biology (CB)

 - Computational Neuroscience

 In electives, at most 4 credits of “Independent Study/ Project” can be taken.

 Thesis: Student will be required to do a thesis in Computational Biology – there is no scholarly paper option.

 - Computational systems and theoretical biology

 - Structural biology

-The following faculty members is offering courses and guiding thesis and scholarly papers in the area of computational biology.
+The following faculty members are offering courses and guiding thesis and scholarly papers in the area of computational biology.

 - K. Sriram, Systems and theoretical biology